mailonggit/ConvertCrypto/README.md

 # ConvertCrypto
 #A simple App use for converting price in Cryptocurrency
-#Just give your idea if you want to convert something.
+<br />Just give your idea if you want to convert something.
-#I will update it ASAP
+<br />will update it ASAP